 Plastic waste in Brisbane

 Plastic is everywhere and many household products we buy are made from or packaged in plastic.
 There are many different types of plastic, each with a unique look, feel and disposal method.
-Use this page to learn how to identify the different types of plastics, how to prevent, reuse and recycle plastic waste in Brisbane.
+Use this page to learn how to identify the different types of plastics and find tips for preventing, reusing and recycling plastic waste in Brisbane.

 Types of plastic